Guides

 Cue cards are small cards with keywords or short prompts that help speakers stay organized and confident during presentations.
 They’re used in speeches, TV, and education to support natural delivery and audience connection, blending structure with spontaneity.

-What are Cue Cards?
+What Are Cue Cards?

 sample cue card